gwroth89/Project1/README.md

-# Project1

-We  want to analyze the impact of Marijuana legalization on crime rates in states that have legalized in comparison to states that have not.
+Marijuana and Crime

+The aim of this project is to discover whether or not there is a correlation between the usage of marijuana and crime

+as well as not being a project about Covid.

+Within this, our group is focusing on whether the status of marijuana (fully illegal, fully legal, and decriminalized/medicinal only)

+has an impact on violent and non-violent crime and whether or not marijuana’s status is indicative of a rise of crime or

+if states that legalize follow the national trend in regards to crime rate.

-We plan to use the FBI Crime Database which is callable via API.
-    Offense Data & Arrest Data controllers within the API Census may be needed to supplement population data
+Databases we used included the FBI Crime Database which is callable via API as well as the Offense Data & Arrest Data controllers within the API Census.

-Was there a change in crime rates prior to legalization vs post legalization in states that legalized?
-    Were crime rates stable across states that have maintained illegality? - Greg / Will

-Was there an impact on rates across differing types of crime (Property vs. Violent)? - Taylor/Art
+Questions we asked were whether or not there was a change in crime when legalization occured, whether or non there was an impact on type of crime being committed,

-Is there a difference in crime by legalization status (fully legal, mixed/decriminalized/medical, not legal)? - Lindsey
+and was there a difference in crime by legalization status.

-Is there a relationship between population growth and legalization status?
-    do states with less population growth have more restrictive cannabis laws (& vice versa)?

-Limitations of the data set - relies on PDs to report who may or may not report to the FBI.
+In regards to limitations, we found that the big factors limiting the scope of this revolved areound it being optional to report crime statistics until 1979,

+the lack of coordination between local police departments and the FBI, and the fact that marijuana has only been legalized in any American jurisdiction since 2012.

+Those who worked on this project are Greg Roth, Lindsey Wolterstorff, Art Rogers, Taylor Marino, and Will Dickerson.